Are you wondering what to expect in your Paris hotel?

 Despite the law's 2015 compliance date, you can't automatically assume that every hotel meets the accessibility standards you might expect - but the good news is that they've made impressive progress.

 Numerous Paris hotels now also have earned the French "Tourism & Handicap" certification.
 However, it does not mean a hotel meets accessibility standards for all four types of disabilities, so check when making your reservations.
-Even better, call the hotel directly to confirm they can meet your needs, especially if you need to use a wheelchair.
-Depending on your wheelchair's size, it may not fit if the hotel's elevator is tiny.

-Here's a another big caveat you should know about: "accessible" doesn't always mean "no stairs" even if the hotel does have an elevator roomy enough for your wheelchair.
-In some older hotel lobbies, a short flight of stairs leads to a small landing with elevator - useless for anyone in a wheelchair.
+In some older hotel lobbies, a short flight of stairs leads to a small landing with access to an elevator - useless for anyone in a wheelchair.
+Relatively few hotels have a special elevator to lift you and your wheelchair up to the level of the regular elevator.
 So again - aways call and ask before you book if accessibility is a concern.

 Pin Now, Read Again Later